 502.10 A student enrolled in an associate degree program may register in no more than a total of 19 credit hours of course work designated as upper-level.
 Any course work with grades designated in AR 302.1 except Q or NG will be included in the 19-credit total.

-503.1 Each instructor shall be responsible for distributing to the students enrolled in his/her classes the printed or typed attendance requirements of the course which abide by Sec.
-503.2 and Sec.
-503.3.
-These attendance regulations must be filed in the instructor's department office.
+503.1 Each instructor shall be responsible for distributing to the enrolled students the attendance requirements of the course which abide by 503.2, 503.3 and 503.4.
+These attendance guidelines must be filed in the instructor's department office.